mcfiredrill/mcfiredrill.github.io/_posts/2013-03-27-soapy-metadata.md

 I wanted to make a cool hack to set metadata using liquidsoap.
 This would solve 2 problems:

 * dj's are unable to set metadata with their clients, so I'll do it for them when they authenticate.
-* the <audio> tag is unable to read the metadata from the stream.
+* the `<audio>` tag is unable to read the metadata from the stream.
 I'll have to get it some other way.

 I'll have liquidsoap call a ruby script when the metadata in the stream changes, using `on_meta`.
+We'll store the metadata in redis, using pub-sub.
+Then I'll set up a controller to relay this metadata.

+As a bonus I now effectively have an api for getting the current song that I can use in my mobile apps for this radio.

-## pub_metadata.rb
+### pub_metadata.rb

 {% highlight ruby %}
 # adopted from https://github.com/gorsuch/sinatra-streaming-example/blob/master/worker.rb

 require 'redis'

 redis_url = ENV["REDISTOGO_URL"] || "redis://localhost:6379"
 uri = URI.parse(redis_url)
 r = Redis.new(:host => uri.host, :port => uri.port, :password => uri.password)

 meta = ARGV[0]

 puts "setting metadata..."
 r.publish "metadata", meta
 {% endhighlight %}

-## radio.liq
+### radio.liq

 {% highlight ruby %}
 source = on_metadata(pub_metadata, source)

 def on_metadata(m) =
 log("metadata changed: #{m}")
 result = get_process_lines("./pub_metadata #{m}")